LineageOS/lineage_wiki/pages/how-tos/bugs.md

 - Post AI output - if we needed educated guesses, we can/will prompt the models ourselves.
 Other than that, it really provides no value having to filter through even more text that may be completely unhelpful
 - Update the post with every affected build - if the report is still open, the issue likely still exists

+All bugreports have to be posted in **english only**.
+Please also skip reporting in your native language in addition to english - plain, simple english only is enough!

 We accept bugs on the following:

 ### Android bugs